-Buy our full-size paper patterns with complete instructions and historical notes for 1530s Lady’s Gown as worn in Florence and the Tuscan region and seen often in the portraits painted by Agnolo Bronzino.
+Make a 1530s Lady's Gown as worn in Florence and the Tuscan region and seen often in the portraits painted by Agnolo Bronzino.
 Pattern includes large one- or two-piece sleeves, side-back closure, and gathered or pleated skirts.
 Instructions for camicia (shift) also included.
-Fits busts 30½”-48″ and waists 23″-41″.
-All Sizes in one envelope.
-Historical notes and embellishment suggestions included.

 Fits busts 30½"-48" and waists 23"-41".
 All sizes in one envelope.

 Also included are assembly instructions, embellishment suggestions, and the extensive historical notes you've come to expect from Reconstructing History.

 Suggested Fabrics: light weight wool or silk taffeta; heavy linen or canvas for interlining; light linen for lining; linen for camicia

 Notions: thread, cord and closed rings (thread eyelets may also be used)

 Yardage Requirements: Gown with long sleeves - 6 yards 45" or 4½ yards 60" wide; Gown with short sleeves - 5 yards 45" or 4 yards 60" wide; Contrasting sleeves - 2 yards 45" or 1½ yards 60" wide; Lining - 2 yards 45" or 1½ yards 60" wide (bodice & sleeves only); Interlining - ½ yard 45" or 60" wide (bodice only); Camicia - 3 yards 60" wide (for fullest version)

 Click here.
 If you don't look your best, we haven't done our job.